parcel-bundler/website/src/recipes/rsc.md

 Server Components allow the server to tell the client what resources will be needed to render the RSC Payload.
 This includes both Client Components and resources like CSS.
 Instead of loading all possible Client Components to render any kind of data up front, or loading additional components on demand after fetching the data, Server Components enable resources to load _in parallel_ with the data.

 Code splitting works the same way in Server Components as in Client Components.
 Use [React.lazy](https://react.dev/reference/react/lazy) with dynamic `import()` to load components on demand.
-Since this happens on the server, the client will start loading the necessary resources in paralell with the data.
+Since this happens on the server, the client will start loading the necessary resources in parallel with the data.

 This example renders different components depending whether it is a text, image, or video comment.
 Only the resources needed to render the comment types in the response will be loaded.